 Subtitles and Transcript

-00:15 I am honored to be here, and I'm honored to talk about this topic, which I think is of grave importance.
-We've been talking a lot about the horrific impacts of plastic on the planet and on other species, but plastic hurts people too, especially poor people.
+0:15 I am honored to be here, and I'm honored to talk about this topic, which I think is of grave importance.
+We've been talking a lot about the horrific impacts of plastic on the planet and on other species, but plastic hurts people, too -- especially poor people.
 And both in the production of plastic, the use of plastic and the disposal of plastic, the people who have the bull's-eye on their foreheads are poor people.
-People got very upset when the BP oil spill happened for very good reason.
-People thought about, "Oh, my God.
+People got very upset when the BP oil spill happened, for very good reason.
+People thought, "Oh, my God.
 This is terrible, this oil -- it's in the water.
 It's going to destroy the living systems there.
 People are going to be hurt.
-This is a terrible thing, that the oil is going to hurt the people in the Gulf."
+This is a terrible thing, this oil is going to hurt the people in the Gulf."

-01:04 What people don't think about is: what if the oil had made it safely to shore?
+1:04 What people don't think about is: What if the oil had made it safely to shore?
 What if the oil actually got where it was trying to go?
-Not only would it have been burned in engines and added to global warming, but there's a place called "Cancer Alley," and the reason it's called "Cancer Alley" is because the petrochemical industry takes that oil and turns it into plastic and, in the process, kills people.
+Not only would it have been burned in engines and added to global warming, but there's a place called "Cancer Alley," and the reason it's called "Cancer Alley" is because the petrochemical industry takes that oil and turns it into plastic and in the process, kills people.
 It shortens the lives of the people who live there in the Gulf.
-So oil and petrochemicals are not just a problem where there's a spill; they're a problem where there's not.
+So oil and petrochemicals are not just a problem when there's a spill; they're a problem when there's not.
 And what we don't often appreciate is the price that poor people pay for us to have these disposable products.

-04:55 Now you think to yourself -- because I know how you are -- you say, "That sure is terrible for those poor people.
-It's just awful, those poor people.
+4:54 Now, you think to yourself -- I know how you are -- you say, "That sure is terrible for those poor people.
+It's just awful.
+Those poor people.
 I hope someone does something to help them."
-But what we don't understand is -- is, here we are in Los Angeles.
+But what we don't understand is -- here we are in Los Angeles.
 We worked very hard to get the smog reduction happening here in Los Angeles.
 But guess what?
 Because they're doing so much dirty production in Asia now, because the environmental laws don't protect the people in Asia now, almost all of the clean air gains and the toxic air gains that we've achieved here in California have been wiped out by dirty air coming over from Asia.
-So, we all are being hit.
+So we all are being hit.
 We all are being impacted.
-It's just the poor people get hit first and worst.
-But the dirty production, the burning of toxins, the lack of environmental standards in Asia is actually creating so much dirty air pollution it's coming across the ocean and has erased our gains here in California.
+It's just that the poor people get it first and worst.
+But the dirty production, the burning of toxins, the lack of environmental standards in Asia, is actually creating so much dirty air pollution, it's coming across the ocean, and has erased our gains here in California.
 We're back where we were in the 1970s.
 And so we're on one planet, and we have to be able to get to the root of these problems.

-05:59 Well the root of this problem, in my view, is the idea of disposability itself.
-You see, if you understand the link between what we're doing to poison and pollute the planet and what we're doing to poor people, you arrive at a very troubling, but also very helpful, insight: In order to trash the planet, you have to trash people.
+5:59 The root of this problem, in my view, is the idea of disposability itself.
+You see, if you understand the link between what we're doing to poison and pollute the planet and what we're doing to poor people, you arrive at a very troubling but also very helpful insight: In order to trash the planet, you have to trash people.
 But if you create a world where you don't trash people, you can't trash the planet.
 So now we are at a moment where the coming together of social justice as an idea and ecology as an idea, we finally can now see that they are really, at the end of the day, one idea.
 And it's the idea that we don't have disposable anything.
 We don't have disposable resources.
 We don't have disposable species.
-And we don't have disposable people either.
+And we don't have disposable people, either.
 We don't have a throwaway planet, and we don't have throwaway children -- it's all precious.

-07:57 A clamshell's hard.
+7:57 A clamshell is hard.
 There's no vacuums.
 There's no big furnaces.
 There's no poison.
 There's no pollution.
-It turns out that our other species has figured out a long time ago how to create many of the things that we need using biological processes that nature knows how to use well.
-Well that insight of biomimicry, of our scientists finally realizing that we have as much to learn from other species.
-I don't mean taking a mouse and sticking it with stuff.
-I don't mean looking at it from that way -- abusing the little species.
+It turns out that other species figured out a long time ago how to create many of the things we need using biological processes that nature knows how to use well.
+That insight of biomimicry, of our scientists finally realizing that we have as much to learn from other species -- I don't mean taking a mouse and sticking it with stuff.
+I don't mean looking at it from that way, abusing the little species.
 I mean actually respecting them, respecting what they've achieved.
-That's called biomimicry, and that opens the door to zero waste production, zero pollution production -- that we could actually enjoy a high quality of life, a high standard of living without trashing the planet.
+That's called biomimicry, and that opens the door to zero waste production; zero pollution production; that we could actually enjoy a high quality of life, a high standard of living, without trashing the planet.

-09:19 We're so proud to live here in California.
-We just had this vote, and everybody's like, "Well, not in our state.
-I don't know what those other states were doing."
-(Laughter) Just so proud.
+9:32 Just so proud.
 And, yeah, I'm proud, too.
-But California, though we lead the world in some of the green stuff, we also, unfortunately, lead the world in some of the gulag stuff.
+But ...
+California, though we lead the world in some of the green stuff, we also, unfortunately, lead the world in some of the gulag stuff.
 California has one of the highest incarceration rates of all the 50 states.
-We have a moral challenge in this moment.
+We have a moral challenge in this movement.
 We are passionate about rescuing some dead materials from the landfill, but sometimes not as passionate about rescuing living beings, living people.
 And I would say that we live in a country -- five percent of the world's population, 25 percent of the greenhouse gases, but also 25 percent of the world's prisoners.
-One out of every four people locked up anywhere in the world is locked up right here in the United States.
+One of every four people locked up anywhere in the world is locked up right here in the United States.
 So that is consistent with this idea that disposability is something we believe in.

 12:31 Thank you very much.